gtworek/PSBits/Locker/README.md

 The exe creates "secret.txt" on your desktop, and the challenge is to read its content.
 Sounds simple, but it depends actually on your skills and knowledge.
 Try it: run the exe, read the file, enjoy!

 # The source code:
-I will publish the source code (~400LoC of C) in a couple of days.
-Publishing it right now would spoil the fun :P
+~~I will publish the source code (~400LoC of C) in a couple of days.
+Publishing it right now would spoil the fun :P ~~ Enjoy the C source code :)